 fbpx

-To walk by faith means to walk the path God set before you, no matter how uncertain it looks.
+To walk by faith means to follow the path God has laid before you, no matter how uncertain it may seem.

-Faith is wholly trusting God to lead you to the destination He proposes.
-Stay in your lane instead of being led by emotions and how the world defines success.
+Faith trusts God to lead you to the destination He proposes and has considered the best outcome to bless you.
+Christian business owners, leaders, visionaries, and entrepreneurs can stay in their lane instead of being led by emotions, algorithms, and how the world defines success.

 Most of us are guilty of not staying in our lanes because of the temptation to know the numbers.
 We want the results instantly, so we drift and lose focus.

 If you’re an athlete, farmer, church planter, author, investor, marketer, accountant, business owner, publisher, or are involved in anything involving numbers and growth, your training is to look at the statistics.
-Numbers help you to pivot and tweak areas that cause a deficit so you can do more of what’s working.
+Numbers help you to pivot and tweak areas that cause a deficit so you can do more of what’s working for a successful outcome.

 Inc. Magazine in 7 Ways to Measure True Success, defines success in these factors: